eutelescope/eutelescope/jobsub/examples/gbl_local/README.md

 You should be able to run the analysis now.
-For this, execute the following commands one after another and check for each of the processors to "successfully finish".
+For this, execute the following commands one after another and check for each of the processors to successfully finish.

-Every step creates a ROOT file containing a set of histograms, which you can find at output/histograms/ after runtime.

 jobsub -c config.cfg -csv runlist.csv --subdir converter 117
 jobsub -c config.cfg -csv runlist.csv --subdir clustering 117